grish-ka/G-OS/README.md

     ```
 2. ``nasm``

 3. Go to the [open watcom current build](https://github.com/open-watcom/open-watcom-v2/releases/tag/Current-build) and install it(linux 64).
+ONLY IF V1.2.0R or ERALYER

 4. run
     ```bash